Secukinumab (Cosentyx)

 Source: Novartis, 2023

-Aetna considers concomitant use of secukinumab with any other biologic drug (e.g., adalimumab, anakinra, etanercept, infliximab, rilonacept, tocilizumab) or targeted synthetic drug (e.g. tofacitinib) experimental and investigational for the same indication because the effectiveness of this approach has not been established.
+Aetna considers concomitant use of secukinumab with any other biologic drug (e.g., adalimumab, anakinra, etanercept, infliximab, rilonacept, tocilizumab) or targeted synthetic drug (e.g. tofacitinib) experimental, investigational, or unproven for the same indication because the effectiveness of this approach has not been established.

-Aetna considers secukinumab experimental and investigational for the treatment of the following (not an all-inclusive list) because its effectiveness for these indications has not been established:
+Aetna considers secukinumab experimental, investigational, or unproven for the treatment of the following (not an all-inclusive list) because its effectiveness for these indications has not been established:

 • Actinic granuloma